eis/spring-mvc-example/README.md

 preconfigured.
 This is meant to be simplest-as-possible but with MVC configuration and Maven POM ready to be deployed.

+In addition to being simple, it does have
+  - HTML GET interface (/) and JSON-using REST interface (/counter)
+  - "runme" build and deploy script
+  - integration tests
+  - resteasy tests
+  - robot acceptance test
+  - Travis configuration
+  - Swagger documentation

 Infra setup (VM)
 ----------------